Accessing The Dropbox

 Navigating the Evaluate Submission Interface

-The File Panel
+The Submission Panel

-to the dropbox tool.
+- Clicking User Submissions will display a historical account of all files submitted by the selected student to the dropbox tool.
 Use the Folder Dropdown to toggle between multiple dropbox folders.

 - Clicking the filename will display an image of the student's file.